 The father of the child who is not married to the child’s mother at the time of birth, even if he knows that he is the father, is not the legal father of the child unless paternity has been legally established.
 Such a father may encounter many problems in having a relationship with his child.
 As an example, if the mother wants to relocate the child’s residence and there is no legally established father, she can relocate the child any time she chooses.
 Mother’s also encounter problems prior to paternity being established.
 Child support cannot be legally established without a legal father/child designation.
 Many other problem issues for both parents are as varied as life itself but can include entitlement to spending time with the child, legal inheritance rights, and tax dependency exemptions to name just a few.

 Parentage is automatic for the mother because her relationship to the child is obvious at birth.
 This is not the case with the father.
 Luckily, modern paternity testing is typically at least 99% accurate.
 For children who are born to parents who are married, legal paternity is automatically presumed to be with the father, and this is a very strong presumption.
 Neither parent has to do anything.
 If the two parents of the child are not married at the time of birth they may agree in writing that the man is the father and they can enter into a binding form agreement.
 In such case paternity is established.

 If both parties cannot agree to paternity, then they can take a paternity test.
 If the test is positive the parties can then agree to paternity or a court will determine the relationship after reviewing the test results and any other relevant evidence.
 Along with the establishment of a father’s parental rights with a child come both legally enforceable rights and responsibilities.
 These include rights to spend time with your child and the responsibility to provide financial support for your child.
 Other rights and responsibilities also arise.

-Why would someone need an attorney to help with a paternity matter?
+Why would someone need a Paternity attorney to help with a paternity matter?